martinjackson/simple-widgets/docs/SearchSortTable.md

 41. **resetIndexes** = reset the indexes back to their original value if true or if false it does not reset the indexes.

 42. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.
-With this prop a width and height option for the scroll box must be supplied.

 43. **searchall** = the search choice will automatically default to All and it will search all columns not one particular column.